streamlit/streamlit/docs/tutorial/tutorial2_caching.md

 ...ugh.
 Another.
 Long.
 Wait.

-Wouldn't it be amazing if we could **avoid repeating this lenghty step** every time we re-ran the script?
+Wouldn't it be amazing if we could **avoid repeating this lengthy step** every time we re-ran the script?

 Streamlit to the rescue!
 Let's have a conversation about caching.